Old Man Flanagan’s Ghost

 Music with a CELTIC heart!

-Their debut album “Sociable!” released in May 2015, and on weekly charts hit #4 nationally on community/college radio stations, including #1 positions on the Top 30 and folk charts at CFBX 92.5FM in Kamloops, BC and #1 on the folk charts at CFRC 101.9FM in Kingston, ON.
+Their debut album “Sociable!” released in May 2015, and hit #4 on a weekly national chart for community/college radio stations, including #1 positions on the weekly Top 30 and folk charts.
 They have been featured on 67 Music’s ‘The Celtic Music Journal’, and appeared on several episodes of The Irish and Celtic Music Podcast.
-In 2016 they were aired internationally for the first time in Limerick, Ireland.
-(Links to the above achievements can be found on the group’s press-kit/media page).
-The band is currently recording their second album, to be released in 2018.
+In 2016, they were aired internationally for the first time in Limerick, Ireland.
+In March 2017, they released a new single called “Hell of a Party – Song for Saint Patrick’s Day” that was aired on several radio stations including CBC radio-one.
+They are currently in studio recording their 2nd album with a 2018 release.

 Influences for the band include Great Big Sea, Stan Rogers, The Dubliners, Natalie MacMaster, The Beatles, Johnny Cash, Bob Dylan, and many more.